 - MAKE PLAQUE: Paint your plaques with craft paint, let dry, then sand edges and corners for a distressed look.

-- MAKE STENCIL: Trace bunny shape onto back of adhesive vinyl, then carefully cut out using a craft knife.
+- MAKE STENCIL: Trace the bunny shape onto the back of adhesive vinyl, then carefully cut out using a craft knife.

-- STENCIL: Stick vinyl onto center of burlap piece.
+- STENCIL: Stick vinyl onto the center of burlap piece.

 - Using a pouncer and white craft paint,

 - Apply paint to the inside of bunny (using a ‘pounding’ motion to apply paint rather than brushing motion)

 - Allow paint to dry for 10-15 minutes, then remove stencil.

 - Once the paint is fully dry (at least another hour or so), spray back of stenciled burlap with a generous coat of adhesive and place burlap in the center of plaque (adhesive sticks quickly, so make sure burlap is centered from the beginning).

 - I used a piece of rope to hang plaque (you could also use ribbon, twine, yarn, etc).